paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1609-education-loan-repayment-programs.md

 (2) The amount of any repayment of a loan made under subsection (a) on behalf of a person may not exceed $20,000 for each three year period of obligated service that the person agrees to serve in an agreement described in subsection (a)(3).
 Of such amount, not more than an amount equal to 50 percent of such amount may be paid before the completion by the person of the first year of obligated service pursuant to the agreement.
 The balance of such amount shall be payable at such time or times as are prescribed in regulations.

-**(d) Effect of Failure to Complete Obligation.—** A person on whose behalf a loan is repaid under subsection (a) who fails to commence or complete the period of obligated service specified in the agreement described in subsection (a)(3) shall be subject to the repayment provisions of [section 303a(e) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section303a/e&num=0&edition=prelim).
+**(d) Effect of Failure to Complete Obligation.—** A person on whose behalf a loan is repaid under subsection (a) who fails to commence or complete the period of obligated service specified in the agreement described in subsection (a)(3) shall be subject to the repayment provisions of section 303a(e) or 373 of title 37.

 **(e) Regulations.—** The Secretary of Defense shall prescribe regulations to carry out this section.

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (d).
+Pub.
+L. 115–91 inserted “or 373” before “of title 37”.

 2006—Subsec. (d).
 Pub.
 L. 109–163, § 687(c)(14), added subsec. (d) and struck out heading and text of former subsec. (d).
 Text read as follows: “If a person on whose behalf a loan is repaid under subsection (a) fails to commence or complete the period of obligated service specified in the agreement described in subsection (a)(3), the Secretary concerned may require the person to pay the United States an amount equal to the amount of the loan repayments made on behalf of the person in connection with the agreement.”

 #### Savings Provision